ericheep/physical-memories/README.md

     sudo apt-get install alsa-base libasound2-dev libasndfile1-dev

 Use `git` (which comes installed by default on Raspbian) to clone ChucK.
-Choose a directory to install into, I use `~/git/`, and then clone ChucK.
+Choose a directory to install into, I usually create a `git` folder in the home directory, and then clone ChucK into there.

+    mkdir ~/git
+    cd ~/git
     git clone https://github.com/ccrma/chuck

 Then we'll have to navigate into the `chuck/src` and `make` the ChucK build.